When we formally consult with the community we aim to:

 We are now in the process of updating the plan.
 The community were asked for feedback to help us make sure that we identify the right priorities and activities that will make the most difference to improve the health of our Pacific community.

-Public consulation closed on 31 August 2016 and the feedback is now being analysed.
-More information will be made available over the coming months.
+Public consultation closed on 31 August 2016 and the feedback is now available:

 In order to understand the needs of the community, the level of support for primary birthing units and to further understand which delivery models would be most acceptable to the community, consultation took place in Waitemata DHB between 18 January - 7 March 2016.